 Prerequisite of SCCM CMPivot

 The architecture of CMPivot is based on fast channel architecture.
-There are two steps in a very high-level architecture flow.
+The steps explained below help to understand very high-level CMPivot architecture flow.

 1. CMPivot sends queries to SCCM clients using SCCM Fast Channel